Caikera/caikera.github.io/backup/First post.md

-This tools seems pretty easy for use.
+This tool seems pretty easy for use.